MachXNU/MachXNU.github.io/_posts/2022-05-07-14-00-VERBOSE-RESTORE.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I’ve successfully done a verbose restore on my iPhone 5s.<br>I followed <a href="https://twitter.com/nyan_satan?ref_src=twsrc%5Etfw">@nyan_satan</a>’s blog post to disable the graphical interface, and then modified the Update Ramdisk to load it with checkm8 <a href="https://t.co/WDmWTMequb">pic.twitter.com/WDmWTMequb</a></p>&mdash; MachXNU (@MachXNU) <a href="https://twitter.com/MachXNU/status/1520327253707706368?ref_src=twsrc%5Etfw">April 30, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Conclusion
-I did my best to be as clear and explanatory as possible.
+I tried to be as clear and explanatory as possible.
 However, if you're still having trouble, feel free to contact me on Twitter or Telegram and I'll do my best to help you !\
-And if you are thinking "Bruh, what a spoon-feeding guide for noobs", remember that you've once been a noob too, and explanations are never useless !
+And if you are thinking "Bruh, what a spoon-feeding tutorial for noobs", remember that you've once been a noob too, and explanations are never useless !
 Before knowing somehing by heart, you had to learn it and my goal is to make this learning easier and faster !